 As we’ll get into in greater detail below, CBD acts on these receptor sites to deliver relief from depression in patients who have not found any success with other conventional treatments.

-If you or a loved one has experienced depression – and particularly if you have tried but found no relief from conventional medicine – you are well-advised to strongly consider the powerful, science-backed healing qualities of CBD for the mind and body.
+If you or a loved one has experienced depression – and particularly if you have tried but found no relief from conventional medicine – talk to your doctor about the potential benefits of CBD.

 Depression: The ‘Other Pandemic’ and the Failure of Conventional Medicine to Defeat It